gjcarew/tech_interview_questions/live/hop_skip_jump/README.md

 # Hop Skip Jump

 Lucy loves nothing more than playing a special kind of hopscotch.
 In this version of hopscotch, she plays on a rectangular board of arbitrary integers, starting in the upper left corner.
 She skips over one space, moving in a counterclockwise direction, then lands on the next space in the board.
 When she gets back to her original location, she moves towards the center of the board rather than retracing her steps.
-She stops when she can no longer retrace her steps.
+Lucy stops when she can no longer retrace her steps.

 ```
 |  7 | 11 | 15 | 35 |